This, the most listened-to radio talk show in America.

 What?

-Wrong, Snerdley.
+Wrong, snurdly.

 This man owes me.

-I'm as much a part of his getting this peace prize as he is.
+I'm as much a part of his getting this Peace Prize as he is.

-Here's uh here's Gibbs.
+Here's Gibbs.

-I mean, most Democrats have praised it, most Republicans have said, you gotta be kidding me.
+Most Republicans have said, you got to be kidding me.

-I'll leave the punditizing to the pundits.
+I'll leave the pundicizing to the pundits.

-It's a good thing, it's an important thing.
+It's an important thing.

-Uh I I don't think it's a partisan.
+I don't think it's a partisan thing.

 They are doubling down on the press there.

-This guy sounds like he hasn't gotten out of bed yet, by the way, in the uh in that statement, so he's still in bed.
+This guy sounds like he hasn't gotten out of bed yet, by the way, in that statement.

-Didn't you get that impression too?
+Didn't you get that impression, too?

-And they're doubling down here.
+And they're doubling down.

 They've started a campaign.